turnerbenjamin/address-book/docs/domain-models-test-plan.md

 - [X] AB30:	Should return empty collection where no contacts
 - [X] AB31:	Adding an element to the returned collection should not add an element to the contacts in Address Book

+#### Search by Phone Number
+- [ ] AB32:	should return list with a size of 1 where phone number is matched to just one contact
+- [ ] AB33:	should return list containing matched contact where phone number is matched to just one contact
+- [ ] AB34:	should return an empty list where no phone number matches found
+- [ ] AB35:	should return list with a size of 2 where partial phone number is matched to two contacts
+- [ ] AB36:	should return list containing both matched contacts where partial phone number is matched to two contacts

+#### Search by Email Address
+- [ ] ABA37:	should return list with a size of 1 where email address is matched to just one contact
+- [ ] ABA38:	should return list containing matched contact where email address is matched to just one contact
+- [ ] ABA39:	should return an empty list where no email address matches found
+- [ ] ABA40:	should return list with a size of 2 where partial email address is matched to two contacts
+- [ ] ABA41:	should return list containing both matched contacts where partial email address is matched to two contacts

 #### Sorting Results
-- [ ] AB32:	Results of search should be in alphabetical order
+- [ ] AB42:	Results of search should be in alphabetical order

 #### Delete All Contacts
 - [ ] AB33:	Contacts should be an empty list after deletion
-- [ ] AB34:	Should add contact where email address is the same as a contact removed by delete all
+- [ ] AB44:	Should add contact where email address is the same as a contact removed by delete all
-- [ ] AB35:	Should add contact where phone number is the same as a contact removed by delete all
+- [ ] AB45:	Should add contact where phone number is the same as a contact removed by delete all

 ## ImmutableContract